rooseveltframework/semantic-forms/README.md

 </form>
 ```

-You can add text that appears when a field is invalid with the `data-invalid-text` attribute:
+You can set a paragraph of text below a field to only appear when a field is invalid with the `data-invalid-text` attribute:

 ```html
 <form class="semanticForms">